dosbor3/professional-README-generator/Develop/README.md

 #  Swifty Professional-README.md Generator
-A command-line application that ynamically generates a professional REDME.md file from a user's input
+A command-line application that ynamically generates a professional REDME.md file from a user's input using the Inquirer package.

-The weather dashboard allows a user to see the weather outlook for multiple cities to assist in trip planning.
-The user will be provided with a weather dashboard with form inputs.
-The user will be able to search for a city and be presented with current and future conditions for that city.
-The searched city will be added to the search history.
-When presented with the current weather conditions for that city the following will be displayed:

-*  The city’s name
+To invoke the application, the following command is necessary:

+*  node index.js

+The user will than be given the commmand-line application that accepts userin input.
+Whtn the user is prompted for inrmation about an application repositiory, then a high-quality, professional README.md is generated with the following sections:

+*  Project Title
-*  The date
+*  Description
-*  An icon representation of weather conditions
+*  Table of Contents (clickable)
+*  Installation
+*  Usage
-*  The temperature
+*  License
-*  The humidity
+*  Contributing
-*  The wind speed
+*  Tests
-*  The UV index
+*  Questions

-When the user views the UV index, the user will be presented with a color that indicates whether the conditions are favorable, moderate, or severe.

-When the user views the future weather conditions for that city, the user will be presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

-The user will be allowed to click on a city in the search history and be presented with current and future conditions for that city.

 ## Installation

-The application can be accessed at https://dosbor3.github.io/wk6_weather-dashboard/
+The application can be accessed at https://github.com/dosbor3/professional-README-generator/settings/pages

 ## Usage